transcom/mymove-docs/docs/about/Overview-of-Milmove.md

 - Swagger UI or Redoc generates documentation for users of the API directly from the yaml.

-  For TLS APIs, we can test endpoints from within [the doc itself](#setup-milmovelocal-client).
+  - For TLS APIs, we can test endpoints from within the doc itself.

-  For mTLS APIs, you can view non-interactive documentation [here](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/transcom/mymove/master/swagger/prime.yaml)
+  - For mTLS APIs, you can view non-interactive documentation on this very site.
+  Click on the **APIs** menu item at the top of this page.

 - Swagger also has a JS client that generates a set of API functions that are hooked into the React apps giving them easier access to the data.

-Read more about Swagger here: <https://swagger.io/docs/specification/2-0/what-is-swagger/>
+Read more about Swagger here: https://swagger.io/docs/specification/2-0/what-is-swagger/

 ### Historical apps [need update]